Article

 Leadership and executive presence

-When asked which area CFOs would like more support or guidance on to ensure their skillset is aligned with future requirements, ‘leadership and executive presence’ took the top spot.
+When asked in our CFO Pulse Survey which area CFOs would like more support or guidance on to ensure their skillset is aligned with future requirements, ‘leadership and executive presence’ took the top spot.

 With the expectation to drive change initiatives, lead finance functions with increasingly diverse skillsets and roles, and foster collaboration with the rest of the business, CFOs recognise the need to effectively communicate and align with other executive leaders to drive strategic growth and navigate incoming risks – but this isn’t a skill that’s taught in accountancy training.